Dec 24

 Obsidian is a well-known note-taking application that provides space for a little more than note-taking.
 It uses linked notes, graph view, and many other features that make it a really good app for writing, storing, organizing, and remembering notes.

 Obsidian is a note-taking application that stores notes on your device.
-It uses military-grade encryption to ensure that your thoughts and ideas can never be read by anyone else, not even the app itself.
+It uses military-grade encryption to ensure that anyone else can never read your thoughts and ideas, not even the app itself.

-Use the Graph feature to see how tour ideas interconnect with each other, and to see how your notes build up your very own knowledge base.
-Lots of people use Obsidian as a second brain application for this reason.
+Use the Graph feature to see how tour ideas interconnect with each other and to see how your notes build up your very own knowledge base.
+For this reason, lots of people use Obsidian as a second brain application.
 It's great for storing and organizing notes you want to remember and retrieve.

 Now let's dive into the key features of Obsidian and what makes this app a great linked note-taking application.